Prakshal-Jain/Continuity-Open-Source/react-native-alert-component/Readme.md

 <hr/>

 ## Properties (Props)
-- <b>stepCount</b> (Integer): This property indicates the total number of steps in the progress bar.
+- <b>type</b> ('message' | 'warning' | 'error'): This property indicates if the alert is a message, warning, or an error.
+Each type is identified with a different color and icon.
+By default, `type = "message"`

-- <b>currStep</b> (Integer): This property specifies the current step of the progress bar that will be filled with color.
+- <b>message</b> (JSX element | string): This property specifies the message to display in the alert.

 - <b>colorScheme</b> ('light' | 'dark'): This property sets the color scheme of the progressbar to either light or dark.
 To get the device's default color scheme, you can use the useColorScheme hook (https://reactnative.dev/docs/usecolorscheme).
+By default, `colorScheme = 'light'`

 <hr />